HassanSherwani/Deep_learning_TensorFlow/README.md

 # Deep_learning_TensorFlow
-Deep learning+machine learning using tensorflow
+Deep learning+machine learning using tensorflow.
+There are some concepts that are traditionally considered to be part of machine learning however; they are covered here as well to as build up.

 # Content